populationgenomics/metamist/docs/installation.md

 This is handled by the `regenerate_api.py` script.

-This script requires [openapi-generator](https://openapi-generator.tech/docs/installation/) to be installed, this is included as part of metamist's python dev requirements, so make sure that you have your virtual env activated before running:
+This script requires [openapi-generator](https://openapi-generator.tech/docs/installation/) to be installed, this is included as part of Metamist's python dev requirements, so make sure that you have your virtual env activated before running:

 ```bash
 python regenerate_api.py